MordechaiWein/Popular-meme-app/README.md

  ## Introduction

 Hello, my name is Mordechai Wein.
-Here I have created the Popular Meme Application.
+I have created a Popular Meme Application.
 The application incorporates HTML, CSS and Javascript to create an interactive and lively experience.

-## Explaining my JavaScript code
+## Description

-I use a fetch request to GET the Memes API.
-First I converted the data from an object into an array and then I iterated though each nested object.
+After the DOM has loaded I use a fetch request to GET the Memes API